City of Little Rock Master Plan

 - Phase one was focused on internal effectiveness.
 ACS engaged agency leadership and community partners and stakeholders to help build a strategy to utilize limited public funds that support child care and youth services more effectively and purposely; outlined a messaging strategy for the changing landscape of Medicaid expansion and Federal healthcare exchanges; and coordinated agency efforts as part of a regional infant mortality task force to build a collective strategy to increase program enrollment and improve outcomes.

-- Earned media includes the following:
+- Earned media includes but is not limited to the following:

 - Editorial: City and county aid will help improve day-care quality

 - Many Child Care Providers In Franklin County Don’t Meet State Standards